Professional Level Sanitizing

 For over 100 years germicidal UV lighting been used as a disinfectant to kill viruses, mold and bacteria and has recently been recommended by the FDA as an effective method for eliminating SARS-COV-2 viruses which cause COVID-19.
 UV-C illuminating radiation operates at a wavelength of 200-280nm and when used at the preferred settings can effectively and efficiently disinfect up to 99.99% sanitation.
 Designed by lighting and scientific professionals, our GUV portable light towers, handhelds and air sanitizers are easy to use and highly serviceable.
-All fixtures are built with high grade welded aluminum construction and industry leading UV-C components.
+All fixtures are built with high grade aluminum construction and industry leading UV-C components.
 All fixtures are Made in the USA and BAA Compliant.
 1st Source Lighting is Woman Owned and SBE certified.